Freedom pass for disabled people

-- registered blind or partially sighted - confirmed by CVI form or LBTH registration letter
+- Registered blind or partially sighted - confirmed by CVI form or LBTH registration letter

-- profoundly or severely deaf - confirmed by audiogram evidence
+- Profoundly or severely deaf - confirmed by audiogram evidence

-- without speech - confirmed by GP evidence
+- Without speech - confirmed by GP evidence

-- has a learning disability that is a state of arrested or incomplete development of mind which includes significant impairment of intelligence and social functioning (statement of SEN or known to LBTH Learning Disabilities Team)
+- Have a learning disability that is a state of arrested or incomplete development of mind which includes significant impairment of intelligence and social functioning (statement of SEN or known to LBTH Learning Disabilities Team)

 Apply for a disabled persons freedom pass

 It is the pass holder’s responsibility to ensure it is used correctly and should not be misused as this may result in confiscation of the pass

 Please read the information on how to use the disabled persons freedom pass.